MarcoMeter/neroRL/docs/configuration.md

 ```
 model:
-  # Whether to load a model
+  # Whether to load a model checkpoint to resume training
   load_model: False
   # File path to the model
   model_path: "path/to/model.pt"